HUNG-rushb/AWS-Control-Design-Workshop/content/2-Scenario/2.3-security_assurance/_index.md

 ![FCJ_ws2](/images/2.scenario/122.png)

-14. Go back to [CloudWatch console](https://us-east-1.console.aws.amazon.com/cloudwatch/home?region=us-east-1#) on the left under Metrics, click All Metrics, and under Custom namespaces, click Audit and then Metrics with no dimensions.
+14. Go back to [CloudWatch console](https://us-east-1.console.aws.amazon.com/cloudwatch/home?region=us-east-1#).
+On the left under Metrics, click All Metrics, and under Custom namespaces, click Audit and then Metrics with no dimensions.

 ![FCJ_ws2](/images/2.scenario/123.png)